-Getting the Go-ahead
+Getting the Go-Ahead

-Both a nurse coordinator and a transplant surgeon are on call 24 hours a day.
-The coordinator will call the transplant surgeon to discuss the history and condition of the donor to determine if this donor organ would be best match for your child.
+Both a transplant nurse coordinator and a transplant surgeon are on call 24 hours a day at Seattle Children’s.
+The transplant nurse coordinator and the transplant surgeon will discuss the history and condition of the donor to determine if this donor organ would be a good match for your child.

 Preparing for Surgery

 If your child is receiving a liver from a deceased donor, the time of surgery is planned for about the same time that the donated liver arrives at Seattle Children’s.
 The liver cannot live long outside a body, so it must be removed from the donor, transported quickly to Seattle Children’s and then transplanted into your child within a few hours.

 If your child is receiving liver tissue from a living donor, the teams at Seattle Children’s and UWMC (where the donor has surgery) will stay in contact during the surgeries.
 They will coordinate to make sure the tissue is transplanted as soon as possible after it is removed from the donor.